mihir-parab30/lab-lens-mihir/docs/RAG_GUIDE.md

 **Note**: System works without FAISS, but search will be slower.

-### Embedding Model Download

-Models are downloaded automatically on first use.
-First initialization may take 1-2 minutes.

 ### Memory Issues

 For very large datasets:

+1. Use single-patient mode (recommended)
-1. Use smaller chunk sizes
+2. Use smaller chunk sizes
-2. Use CPU-only FAISS: `pip install faiss-cpu` (instead of `faiss-gpu`)
+3. Use CPU-only FAISS: `pip install faiss-cpu` (instead of `faiss-gpu`)
-3. Process in batches
+4. Process in batches

 ### Gemini API Errors